BuildForSDGCohort2/Team-253-Group-A-Frontend/documents/developpement.md

 We're deploying our frontend on [Netlify](https://www.netlify.com/), you may use other free services like heroku, Firebase & ...

-Before deplyoing to your hosting service, make sure to declare build environment variables mentioned before. here how to do it on Netlify: https://docs.netlify.com/configure-builds/environment-variables/#declare-variables
+Before deplyoing to your hosting service, make sure to declare build environment variables mentioned before. here's how to do it on Netlify: https://docs.netlify.com/configure-builds/environment-variables/#declare-variables

-To deploy on Netlify please follow steps privided in this following detailed guide: https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/
+To deploy on Netlify please the follow steps privided in the following detailed guide: https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/